 Establishing your website these days seems easier than ever, but this space is rife with beginner mistakes.

 One of the biggest and most common mistakes people make is building a brochure site instead of a website that's oriented toward traffic generation and conversion.

 "If you build it they will come" is most certainly not something that happens on the internet.
 Millions of websites have been built that did nothing of relevance before being abandoned by the site owner.

 Building the site is only a very small first step.
 The real value comes from your ability to get high-quality, targeted traffic to the site and convert that traffic into leads or buyers.

 Another common mistake is building on a closed-box platform that doesn't scale.
 Website builder sites like Wix and Squarespace are popular because of their promise of making things easy, but they have lots of downsides and limitations.

-Alright, it’s time to get into the different types of digital marketing and the strategies underlining them.
+Alright, it's time to get into the specifics of proven online marketing strategies.

-Keep in mind that you don’t have to use every type of digital marketing there is.
-Eventually you might want to, but in the beginning it’s important to focus your efforts on a small set of strategies and tactics.
+Keep in mind that you don't have to use every online marketing strategy there is.
+Eventually you might want to, but in the beginning it's important to focus your efforts on a small set of strategies and tactics.